Dr Anne Whitehead

 British Academy Small Research Grant (PI)- The Charlotte Salomon Archive (2001).

-AHRC; Leverhulme Trust; Royal Society; Newton Fellowships; Humanities and Social Sciences Research Council of Canada; the Flemish Research Council (FWO), Vlaanderen; the Research Council of KU Leuven.
+AHRC, Wellcome Trust, Leverhulme Trust, Royal Society, Newton Fellowships, Humanities and Social Sciences Research Council of Canada, Flemish Research Council (FWO) Vlaanderen, Research Council of KU Leuven.

 Editorial Boards and Professional Memberships

-I am on the editorial board for the Journal of Trauma and Literature.
-I am also on the advisory board for the AHRC funded Memory Network.
+Member of the editorial board for the Journal of Trauma and Literature.

 SEL3356, Madness, Medicine and Modern Literature.